Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Introduction

-If $g=1$, except in the cases \ref{thmA.ix} and \ref{thmA.x} above, the threefolds stated in Theorem \ref{thmA} are fiber products of two ruled surfaces over $C$; in particular, they are equipped with two structures of $\PP^1$-bundles.
-In case \ref{thmA.iv}, $\Autz(X)$ is relatively minimal with respect to the projection onto $\AAA_0$, but is not with respect to the second projection (see Proposition \ref{A_0A_1notmax}).
+In Theorem \ref{thmA}, except for cases \ref{thmA.ix} and \ref{thmA.x}, the threefolds listed are fiber products of two geometrically ruled surfaces over $C$; in particular, they are equipped with two $\PP^1$-bundle structures.
+In case \ref{thmA.iv}, $\Autz(X)$ is relatively minimal with respect to the projection onto $\AAA_0$, but not with respect to the second projection (see Proposition \ref{A_0A_1notmax}).
 In particular, $\Autz(\AAA_0 \times_C \AAA_1)$ is not conjugate to a maximal connected algebraic subgroup of $\Bir(C\times \PP^2)$.